Brian Basset

 Brian Basset is an American comic strip artist (Red and Rover).
-Previously, he worked as an editorial cartoonist for the Seattle Times from 1978 to 1994, as well as being the creator and artist behind the syndicated comic strip Adam, later changed to Adam@home (1984-2009).
+Previously, he worked as an editorial cartoonist for the Seattle Times from 1978 to 1994, as well as being the creator and artist behind the syndicated comic strip Adam, later changed to Adam@home (1984–2009).

 Early years

 Basset was born in Norwalk, Connecticut on November 30, 1957.
 His father.
 Gene Basset, was a sports, theatrical and political cartoonist for over 40 years, retiring in 1993.
 His mother was a mental health administrator.
 He has one brother and one sister.

-Basset attended Langley High School in McLean, Virginia where he was a political cartoonist for the schoolpaper The Saxon Scope from 1974-75.
+Basset attended Langley High School in McLean, Virginia where he was a political cartoonist for the schoolpaper The Saxon Scope from 1974 to 1975.

-In 1975, Basset enrolled at the Ohio State University where he drew editorial cartoons for the school newspaper, The Lantern, from 1975-1978.
+In 1975, Basset enrolled at the Ohio State University where he drew editorial cartoons for the school newspaper, The Lantern, from 1975 to 1978.
 There, he attended the Fine Arts program.

 The Seattle Times Years

 After university, he landed a 16-year stint at the Seattle Times, where he drew editorial cartoons for the newspaper.
 It was during this career when he developed the comic strip "Adam" (later known as Adam@Home or Adam at Home).
 It was first syndicated in 1984 and focused on the life of Adam Newman, who Basset has admitted has eerie resemblances to his real-life self.

 In 1994, Basset was laid off by the Seattle Times during a period of downsizing.